Zav: Laws

 The zav is quantified as an Av HaTumah, something able to transfer uncleanliness.
 In addition, his actual zav discharge, saliva, semen, and urine are also deemed to have Av HaTumah status.

-In regard to the transportability of tumah from the zav, the Mishnah records that if a ritually clean person and a zav both sat on an animal, or in a small boat, then the ritually clean person would become ritually unclean by doing so, regardless of how far apart they might sit.
+Regarding the transportability of tumah from the zav, the Mishnah records that if a ritually clean person and a zav both sat on an animal, or in a small boat, then the ritually clean person would become ritually unclean by doing so, regardless of how far apart they might sit.
 This is known as hesset ("minor movement").